Can Slaughter Truly Be Humane?

 “Humane” Stunning & Slaughter Methods

-The Humane Methods of Slaughter Act passed in 1958 requires slaughterers to stun some animals before they are slaughtered.6
+The Humane Methods of Slaughter Act, which passed in 1958, requires slaughterers to stun some animals before they are slaughtered.

 The Congress finds that the use of humane methods in the slaughter of livestock prevents needless suffering; results in safer and better working conditions for persons engaged in the slaughtering industry; brings about improvement of products and economies in slaughtering operations; and produces other benefits for producers, processors, and consumers which tend to expedite an orderly flow of livestock and livestock products in interstate and foreign commerce.
 It is therefore declared to be the policy of the United States that the slaughtering of livestock and the handling of livestock in connection with slaughter shall be carried out only by humane methods.-Humane Methods of Slaughter Act of 1958